neil7057/pjl_host_system/README.md

 -   #### As a first time user I want to:
     -   Immediately understand the main purpose and use of the site
     -   View a list of products in full and by category
-    -   Be able search for the products by keyword and category
+    -   Be able to search for the products by keyword and category
     -   Identify special deals/clearance
     -   Contact the company with any queries
     -   Buy products without registration
     -   Easily see my current order total
     -   Add/remove items or change quantities from my shopping bag prior to checkout
-    -   Be able use the site on any devices and screen sizes
+    -   Be able use the site on any device and screen size
-    -   Login/create a user account
+    -   Easily register/signup for an account

 - #### As a registered user I want to:
-    -   Easily register/signup for an account
     -   Easily Login and Logout
     -   Have access to my profile page
     -   Easily see my current order total
-    -   Add/remove items or chenge quantities from my shopping bag prior to checkout
+    -   Add/remove items or change quantities from my shopping bag prior to checkout
     -   See my order history
     -   Be able to update and save my personal info
     -   Add a product review and edit/delete it